-New and continuing students who believe that they qualify for Florida residency must submit the request and all documents prior to end of "Late Registration" for the term in which Florida residency is requested.
+New and continuing students who believe that they qualify for Florida residency for tuition purposes must submit the request and all documents prior to the end of "Late Registration" for the term in which Florida residency is requested.
 Documentation received after the last day of "Late Registration" will not be used to determine residency for the current term.
 Approved residency reclassification will not be applied retroactively to previous terms.